geky/ramcrc32bd/README.md

                   '':::::::::::'''                              :::'. '.'. :::   . . '.' '  '..'
 ```

-Often overlooked, the humble [CRC][crc] can already provide a simple form
+Often overlooked, the humble [CRC][w-crc] can already provide a simple
-of error detection and correction, capable of repairing a handful of
+form of error detection and correction, capable of repairing a handful of
 bit-errors.

-Assuming a [Hamming distance][hamming-distance] `HD` for a given codeword
+Assuming a Hamming distance `HD` for a given codeword size, ramcrc32bd
-size, ramcrc32bd can correct up to `floor((HD-1)/2)` bit errors.
-In its
+can correct up to `floor((HD-1)/2)` bit errors.
+In its current
-current configuration, ramcrc32bd can correct:
+configuration, ramcrc32bd can correct:

 - 1 bit error up to ~512 KiB codewords  (HD=3 up to 4294967263 bits)
 - 2 bit errors up to 371 byte codewords (HD=5 up to 2974 bits)